Pages menu overview

 Component tree

 Using the Component tree tab, you can view all components in a parent-child framework.
-Hover over each item in to view a corresponding component on a page and double click on a component to open its options.
+Hover over each item to view a corresponding component on a page, and double-click on a component to open its options.

 Alternatively, you can quickly view the component hierarchy and select the needed page elements at the bottom of a page:

-Learn move about the component tree functionality in this article.
+Learn more about the component tree functionality in this article.

 Component buttons